 I didn't set out to be an executive.
 I set out to build things that worked.

 My career began in large-scale software delivery, where I learned a lesson that has never left me: the quality of an engineering organization is not an accident.
-It is built — deliberately, patiently, and usually by someone willing to do the unglamorous work of setting standards and holding them.
+It is built deliberately and patiently, usually by someone willing to do the unglamorous work of setting standards and holding them.

 Early on I was the engineer obsessing over the craft.
-Over time I realized the highest-leverage work wasn't writing more code — it was building the conditions under which a whole team could do its best work.
+Over time I realized the highest-leverage work wasn't writing more code.
+It was building the conditions under which a whole team could do its best work.
 That shift, from individual craft to organizational craft, is the through-line of everything since.